 Preheat the oven to 400 F. Cut the butternut squash in half.
-Remove the seeds from squash and place squash on a cookie sheet.
+Remove and discard the seeds from squash and place squash on a sheet pan lined with parchment for easy cleanup.
 Bake for about 30 minutes, add the carrots and apple and continue baking until the top of the squash is golden brown.

-When the butternut is cool enough to handle remove the butternut squash pulp from the skin and add to the onion mixture, along with the the carrot, apple, oatmeal, nutmeg, vegetable stock, salt, and pepper.
+When the butternut is cool enough to handle remove the butternut squash pulp from the skin and add to the onion mixture, along with the carrot, apple, oatmeal, nutmeg, vegetable stock, salt, pepper, and milk.
 Cook over medium high heat for 15 minutes making sure all the ingredients are soft.
 In the meantime fry sage and preheat serving bowls.

 Keep warm until ready to serve.
 Serve in warm bowls garnished with fried sage leaves.

-Slide 1 Fried sage leaves: Heat ¼" of vegetable oil in a sauté pan when hot add a few sage leaves, cook for about a minute on each side.
-When they stop sizzling remove, and drain on paper towels sprinkle with sea salt.
+Fried sage leaves: Heat ¼" of vegetable (sunflower, safflower or grapeseed) oil in a sauté pan when hot add a few sage leaves, cook for about a few seconds on each side.
+When they stop sizzling remove and drain on paper towels sprinkle with sea salt.
 They should be crisp, try to not let them brown.